circinusX1/bunget/README.md

  * check if there are any processes keeping BT up. (ps ax | grep blu )
  * Kill them all.
 Make sure they not restart.

-## Usage

-* Turn device running Linux system in to a GATT server.
-   * *Soon all specific dev platforms for embedded custom chips will be replaced by Linux, pretty soon/Microsoft lost this battle*
-* Debug HCI clients

 ## Block Diagram: